Barry Bremen: Personal life and death

+Bremen died of esophageal cancer on his 64th birthday in 2011.
+He was buried at Mount Sinai Cemetery in Scottsdale, Arizona.
 A 2022 ESPN E:60 documentary revealed that Bremen had for many years been a sperm donor.
-As of 2022, more than three dozen people are known to be Bremen’s biological children.
+As of 2022, more than 36 people are known to be Bremen’s biological children.
 The secret was discovered through an online DNA matching website.
 Through the documentary, the known children of Bremen were brought together for their first in-person meeting.

-Bremen and his wife, Margo, raised three children of their own.
+He and his wife Margo also raised three children of their own.